Skip to content

 global_customer_keys = [

-# Example: Add category and class two keys
+# Example: Add two keys, category and class.

-# Not too many keys should be configured here, generally 2 ~ 3 keys are sufficient
+# It is not advisable to configure too many keys here, generally 2 ~ 3 is enough.

 "category",